de-Boer-Lab/GIL/README.md

 in the adapter primer.

 The top of the sample sheet explains which i5 column to use for different Illumina instruments.
-If you do not already have an Illumina sample sheet template, templates for v1 and v2 sample sheets can be found in the `templates` directory.
+If you do not already have an Illumina sample sheet template, templates for v1 and v2 sample sheets can be found in the `GIL/templates` directory.
 Paste the i7 and i5 index columns for your samples into the index and index2 columns in the data section, respectively.

 # Unique vs Combinatorial Dual Indexes